C.J. Abrams Player Props: Nationals vs. Reds

 Reds Pitching Rankings

-- The Reds have the 26th-ranked team ERA among all league pitching staffs (4.85).
+- The Reds have a 4.84 team ERA that ranks 26th among all MLB pitching staffs.

-- The Reds give up the fifth-most home runs in baseball (153 total, 1.4 per game).
+- Reds pitchers combine to allow the fourth-most home runs in baseball (156 total, 1.4 per game).

 © 2023 Data Skrive.
 All rights reserved.